jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 ## What is Enzyme?
 [Enzyme](https://github.com/airbnb/enzyme) mimics JQuery's DOM manipulation library to make testing React easier.
-However one of it's most important features is that Enzyme can directly test `state` and the manipulation of it, while `React Testing Library` cannot.
+Using Enzyme we can also directly test `state` within a class based component (it doesn't yet support hooks) which the `React Testing Library` cannot do.

 ### Setting Up Our Environment For Enzyme